Nick-Velardi/Odin-Landing-Page/README.md

 Made for The Odin Project's curriculum.
 Not intended to be viewed on mobile devices.

-Utlizes most of the HTML and CSS I've learned up to this point.
+Utilizes most of the HTML and CSS I've learned up to this point.